 The researchers will encourage the teachers to give extra credit as an incentive to encourage students to participate in the study.
-The researchers hope the teachers are willing to cooperate with providing the extra credit since this research process can be referenced when they explain research papers. (how will it be announce, how to tell parents, obtain permission)
+The researchers hope the teachers are willing to cooperate with providing the extra credit since this research process can be referenced when they explain research papers.
+The researchers will send flyers home with the students about the student, as well as posting information on social media accounts.